chika-ghifttie/Education-and-Occupation-Analysis/README.md

 ### Tools Used

-- Excel – Data cleaning, preprocessing, and exploratory analysis
+- Excel – Data cleaning, preprocessing, and exploratory analysis [Download here](https://microsoft.com)
 - SQL Server – Data transformation, querying, and extracting insights
 - Power BI – Data visualization and dashboard creation

+### Data Cleaning and Preparation

+In the initial data preparation phase, we performed the following tasks:

+1. Data loading and inspection
+2. Converted data into a structured table format.
+3. Standardized column names for consistency.